valsson-group/valsson-group.github.io/_pages/members/members.md

 - Dr. Nehzat Safaei, Postdoctoral Researcher at the MPI for Polymer Research from February 2018 to June 2021.

 ## Visitors -- University of North Texas
+- Lara Alswafta, Undergraduate Student from the Southwestern University, Texas.
+Visited the Valsson Research Group in the Summer of 2025 under the UNT Chemistry NSF Research Experiences for Undergraduates (REU) Program, _Chemistry Research Experiences for Early-Stage Undergraduates through Collaborative HSI Partnerships_ (NSF Grant [CHE-2447861](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2447861)).
 - Grace Sheridan, Undergraduate Student from the Rose-Hulman Institute of Technology, Indiana.
-Visited the Valsson Research Group in the Summer of 2023 under the UNT Chemistry NSF Research Experiences for Undergraduates (REU) Program (NSF Grant CHE-1757946).
+Visited the Valsson Research Group in the Summer of 2023 under the UNT Chemistry NSF Research Experiences for Undergraduates (REU) Program, _Team-Mentored Interdisciplinary Research Experiences in Chemistry for Early-Stage Undergraduates_ (NSF Grant [CHE-1757946](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1757946)).

 ## Visitors -- MPI for Polymer Research in Mainz -- Prior to January 2022
 - Giacomo Buccella, PhD Student from Politecnico di Milano, Italy.
 Visited the MPI for Polymer Research from June 2021 to August 2021.